Free Trial

 Banco Latinoamericano de Comercio Exterior 27.77%14.36%1.79%

 77.6% of U.S. Bancorp shares are held by institutional investors.
 Comparatively, 19.5% of Banco Latinoamericano de Comercio Exterior shares are held by institutional investors.
-0.2% of U.S. Bancorp shares are held by insiders.
-Comparatively, 0.2% of Banco Latinoamericano de Comercio Exterior shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+0.2% of U.S. Bancorp shares are held by company insiders.
+Comparatively, 0.2% of Banco Latinoamericano de Comercio Exterior shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary